 var authInfo by ksafe(AuthInfo())

-authInfo = authInfo.copy(accessToken = "newToken")Note: The property delegate works only with the default KSafe instance.
-For named instances, use the suspend or direct APIs — see docs/SETUP.md.
+authInfo = authInfo.copy(accessToken = "newToken")Note: The property delegate works with any KSafe instance —

 For third-party types you can't annotate (UUID, Instant, BigDecimal…), register a KSerializer via KSafeConfig(json = customJson) and use @Contextual fields at the call site.
 Full walkthrough: docs/SERIALIZATION.md.